Wellbeing & Mental Health

 Online Self Referral

-We recognise that it can be really difficult to speak about how you are feeling over the telephone.
-We therefore welcome young people to self-refer by completing our online self-referral form.
+It can be really difficult to speak about how you are feeling over the telephone.
+Young people can therefore self-refer by completing the online self-referral form.
 Online self-referral is currently open to young people aged 13 and over.
-Parents/carers wishing to self-refer on behalf of their child will need to contact our Here4You line.
+Parents/carers wishing to self-refer on behalf of their child will need to Lincolnshire's Here4You line.

 For the self-referral form:

 Recognising the signs that a child may be struggling with their mental health can be really hard.
-We've got advice to help you support children who may be experiencing depression, anxiety, suicidal feelings or self-harm.
+The NSPCC has advice to help you support children who may be experiencing depression, anxiety, suicidal feelings or self-harm.